-Use the WCG-Connect Eligibility Checker to determine which of your students are eligible for WCG without needing to complete a FAFSA or WASFA.
-Students who qualify under WCG-C are eligible to receive the maximum WCG award.
+Use the WCG-Connect Eligibility Checker to determine which students are eligible for WCG without needing to complete a FAFSA or WASFA.
+Colleges may not require a WCG-C eligible student to file a FAFSA or WASFA in order to be considered for WCG.
+Students who qualify under WCG-C are eligible to receive the maximum WCG award provided they meet all other program eligibility such as residency, high school diploma or equivalent, eligible program of study, etc.